Beamforming Network Optimization for Reducing Channel Time Variation in High-Mobility Massive MIMO: Simulation Results

-After Doppler shifts compensation, multi-branch transmit beamforming and equal or optimal antenna weighting, the received signal only suffers from a slight residual time variation.
+After Doppler shifts compensation and multi-branch transmit beamforming (whether with MF beamformers or optimized beamformers ${\hat{\mathbf{b}}_{\mathrm{CCAP}}}\left( {{\vartheta }_{q}} \right)$), the received signal only suffers from slight residual time variation.
 Thus, the conventional channel estimation and data detection for time-invariant channel can be directly performed.
-Fig. \!10 compares the SER performance obtained with the received signals after equal and optimal antenna weighting, respectively.
+Fig. \!10 compares the SER performance obtained with the received signals after transmit beamforming with MF beamformers and optimized beamformers, respectively.
 The receiver employs a 4-element ULA with antenna spacing $\frac{d}{\lambda} \!=\!
-0.5$ and the maximum-ratio-combining (MRC) is used to detect the data symbols.
+0.5$ and maximum-ratio-combining (MRC) receiver is used to detect the data symbols.
 The transmitter is equipped with a large-scale ULA with $\frac{d}{\lambda} \!=\!
 0.45$, and $M\!=\!32, 64, 128$ transmit antennas are considered.
+Note that despite of the number of transmit antennas $M$, the total average transmit power is always normalized to 1.
 Each OFDM frame consists of 5 blocks, with the first block serving as pilot block.
 The number of subcarriers is taken as $N\!=\!128$, and both pilot and data symbols are randomly drawn from 16-QAM constellation.
 The maximum Doppler shift is set as $f_d \!=\!
-1000\ \mathrm{Hz}$ and the block duration is assumed to be $T_b\!=\!0.1 \mathrm{ms}$, which implies that the normalized Doppler shift is $f_d T_b \!=\!0.1$.
-Moreover, the beamforming directions satisfy `Equi-cos' configuration.
+1\!\ 000\ \mathrm{Hz}$ and the block duration is assumed to be $T_b\!=\!0.1 \mathrm{ms}$, which implies that the normalized maximum Doppler shift is $f_d T_b \!=\!0.1$.
+Moreover, the beamforming directions satisfy ``Equi-cos'' configuration.

+Conventional BEM methods which directly tackle the time-varying channel without Doppler shifts compensation, including complex exponential BEM (CE-BEM) [7] and polynomial BEM (P-BEM) [8], are also included for comparison.
+Single transmit antenna is considered for BEM methods, while the total average transmit power is kept to 1 to ensure the fairness of comparison.
+Besides, an additional pilot block is appended at the end of each frame for BEM methods, to better capture the channel time variation~\cite{Rabbi_IETC2010}.
+The order of basis functions are taken as $N_{\mathrm{order}} =$ $4$.
+A benchmark method, labelled as `NoDoppler-ML' is also provided.
+The maximum Doppler shift is 0, and similar to BEM methods, only a single transmit antenna is configured.
+Maximum likelihood (ML) channel estimator and MRC detector are employed to estimate the channel and detect the transmitted data, respectively.